Video Game / Bloons Monkey City

 Bloons Monkey City provides examples of the following:

 - Alternate World Map: Bloon Dunes, featuring more deserts, new missions, and Monkey Engineers!

 - Art Evolution: The Monkeys look different here than in Bloons Tower Defense 5.
 Just look at their eyes!

 - Awesome, but Impractical: PvP buildings.
-They enable you to blow the tar out of enemy players, but they are expensive, and some require Bloonstones to activate!
+They enable you to blow the tar out of enemy players, but they are expensive, and some attacks require Bloonstones to activate!

 - Beta Test: There is a Release Candidate out.
 You can play it here.